kenwals/shinrin-yoku/README.md

 ### Scope

-This is a fictional meetup group , so this is no limitations on the content .
-The site will be made to an MVP first , and if there is additional time, content/features will can be added.
+This is a fictional meetup group, so there is no limitations on the content .
+The site will be made to an MVP first, and if there is additional time, content/features will can be added.

 **User stories**